-Diamondback DB10: Super Light, Spot-On Accurate 300 Blackout Pistol
+Diamondback DB15: Super Light, Spot-On Accurate 300 Blackout Pistol

-The Diamondback Firearms DB10 chambered in 300 Blackout is a super light, incredibly accurate pistol with a stabilizer brace that actually stabilizes.
+The Diamondback Firearms DB15 chambered in 300 Blackout is a super light, incredibly accurate pistol with a stabilizer brace that actually stabilizes.

-The DB10 came to us optics ready, and featured a black nitride finish, an aluminum upper and lower, and a trigger that breaks crisp and clean.
+The DB15 came to us optics ready and featured a black nitride finish, an aluminum upper and lower, and a trigger that breaks crisp and clean.
 We put a Primary Arms SLx Gen III Prism Scope on it and quickly dialed in the pistol to where 80-100 yard shots were beating the paint of steel targets again and again and again.

-The DB10 has been flawless in function through approximately 300 rounds that consisted of everything from hunting rounds–sonic and subsonic–to run-of-the-mill full metal jackets.
+The DB15 has been flawless in function through approximately 300 rounds that consisted of everything from hunting rounds–sonic and subsonic–to run-of-the-mill full metal jackets.

-A characteristic that was immediately evident was how smooth the DB10’s action was while cycling.
+A characteristic that was immediately evident was how smooth the DB15’s action was while cycling.
 Recoil is minimal, as one would expect with a 300 Blackout, and the gunshot’s report is minimal as well.

-The DB10’s stabilizer brace opens up, allowing the owner to insert his forearm to provide stability when using the firearm.
+The DB15’s stabilizer brace opens up, allowing the owner to insert his forearm to provide stability when using the firearm.
 This stabilizing feature is beneficial for individuals with wrist weakness or a disability that makes it difficult to hold a firearm steady.

-We still have a lot of plans for the DB10, including a good tactical sling, a hog hunt in Texas, and a couple of trips to a range containing a more intricate set of steel targets.
-But as far as first impressions go, the DB10 in 300 Blackout is off the charts.
+We still have a lot of plans for the DB15, including a good tactical sling, a hog hunt in Texas, and a couple of trips to a range containing a more intricate set of steel targets.
+But as far as first impressions go, the DB15 in 300 Blackout is off the charts.

 AWR Hawkins is an award-winning Second Amendment columnist for Breitbart News and the writer/curator of Down Range with AWR Hawkins, a weekly newsletter focused on all things Second Amendment, also for Breitbart News.
 He is the political analyst for Armed American Radio.
 Follow him on Twitter: @AWRHawkins.
 Reach him at awrhawkins@breitbart.com.
 You can sign up to get Down Range at breitbart.com/downrange.